 Thicker is not always better

 The actual thickness of the cover is an important consideration.
-Generally speaking, the more abrasive the material and the shorter the conveyor, the thicker the cover should be.
-However, covers that are too thick can potentially cause other problems.
 In principle, the difference in thickness between the top cover and the bottom cover should not exceed a ratio of more than 3 to 1.